6.2.12.8 lsacfsfilesystem

 The options for the lsacfsfilesystem command are:

-• acfs-id: Identifies the ACFS file system that you want to list information about.
+• acfs-ID: Identifies the ACFS file system that you want to list information about.
 If not specified, the command displays information about all file systems.

-• -l: Returns output in a long, tabular form.
+• -l: Displays output in a long, tabular format.

-• --attributes: Lists the specific attributes to display.
+• --attributes: Identifies specific attributes to display in the output.

-• --filter: Used to specify conditions for filtering the list output.
+• --filter: Specifies conditions for including items in the output.

-• --sort: Used to sort the output using the specified attributes.
+• --sort: Sorts the output using the specified attributes.

-• --count: Specifies the maximum number of results to report.
+• --count: Specifies the maximum number of items to display in the output.

 Usage Notes